Firestark/project/docs/articles/Architecture.md

-# My journey to excellence in application architecture
+# Excellence in application architecture